francelu/ada-2025-web-strawberriestagada-flu/home_content.md

 <!-- To have graph below picture too -->
 <div style="clear: both;"></div>

-*TODO: maybe use a log axis or sth to see better the -0.0003 and -0.0001*
 *TODO: (huh - France) new graph Recovery_bar_plot.html mais fait beuguer quand j'essaie*

 {% include_relative figs/recovery_bar_plot.html %}